SalvatoreRa/ML-news-of-the-week/README.md

 A collection of the best ML & AI news every week (research, news, resources).

-Star this repository if you find it useful.
+:star:  this repository if you find it useful.

 [Here](https://github.com/SalvatoreRa/tutorial), you can find articles and tutorials about artificial intelligence [Here](https://github.com/SalvatoreRa/artificial-intelligence-articles) some reviews on specific artificial intelligence topics